January Residency 2020

 The Yards Collaborative Residency was founded in 2013 and truly represents the core of our mission.
 The Yards Residency is a month long program geared towards emerging artists interested in collaborative and creative endeavors.
 This residency is unlike others in that collaboration remains at the heart of the program, whether it be physically making something with another artist, or being inspired by the work of others within the space.

 Residents will have 24-hour access to the space, and the wood shop is available for use by appointment.
 The program offers guest critics from well known institutions, along with studio and gallery visits within the Rochester area.
-Our residency also hosts a public critique and at least one workshop or panel discussion.
+Our residency also hosts a public critique (Art Talk) and at least one workshop or panel discussion.
 We highly encourage residents to interact, engage and develop connections within the rich community The Yards has to offer.
 We hope that this program is educational, inspiring, and creates a network for further artistic development.

 Closing Statement from Christie Nesbit | January 2018 Resident